1c3d1v3r/HEXcart/README.md

 <p align="center">
     <img src="images/Value_mode_table.png">
 </p>
-In the image below the logic ROM is programmed to have a 16kB ROM in slot 0, 8kB ROM in slot 1 and a ultimax ROM in slot 3.
-The rest of the lots 3-F are empty.
+In the image below the logic ROM is programmed to set EXROM and GAME signals for a 16kB ROM in slot 0, 8kB ROM in slot 1 and a ultimax ROM in slot 3.
+The rest of the slots 3-F are empty.
 <p align="center">
     <img src="images/logic_ROM_edit.PNG">
 </p>